awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Monitoring<a name="environments-create-wizard-monitoring"></a>

-Configure health checks for your load\-balanced environment\.
+Configure health checks for your load balanced environment\.

 ![\[Modify monitoring configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-monitoring.png)
 + **Health check** – The path to send health check requests to\.
 If not set, the load balancer attempts to make a TCP connection on port 80 to verify health\.
 Set to another path to send an HTTP GET request to that path\.
 The path must start with `/` and is relative to the root of your application\.
 You can also include a protocol \(HTTP, HTTPS, TCP, or SSL\) and port before the path to check HTTPS connectivity or use a non\-default port\.
 For example, `HTTPS:443/health`\.